eldiegod/bike-shop-backend/README.md

 First attempt at using ruby, rails and building a backend with graphql.

-To set up locally run
+To set up locally run:
 `bundle install`
 `rake db:reseed`
 `rails server`

 ### Note: